-My name is Justin Ray.
-This year, I am starting my eighth year of teaching high school, all of which, to this point, have been at Hillcrest, where I taught AP Language and Pre-AP English 9.
-I am thrilled to continue my career at Northside this year, teaching 10th grade English and sponsoring the Rambler yearbook.
-Each day, I will bring passion and knowledge to my classroom, always putting forth my best effort in my teaching.
+I've been teaching High School English since 2011, beginning at Hillcrest High School, where I taught AP Language and Pre-AP English 9.
+In the Fall of 2018, I began my tenure at Northside High School, teaching 10th grade English and sponsoring the Rambler yearbook.
+Each day, I endeavor to bring passion and knowledge to my classroom, always putting forth my best effort in my teaching.
 I expect the same level of effort from my students.

-I grew up in Tuscaloosa, attended Tuscaloosa County High, and received my Bachelor's degree from the University of Alabama.
+I grew up in Northport, attended Tuscaloosa County High, and received my Bachelor's degree from the University of Alabama.
 After graduating, I married Jennifer Henry, and we moved to New Orleans, Louisiana, so that I could attend seminary.
-We moved on August 1, 2005; Hurricane Katrina blew through town on August 29, sending Jennifer and I back home to Tuscaloosa.
-Through a providential series of events, I went back to the University of Montevallo to pursue my Master's Degree in Education and began my teaching career at Hillcrest High School.
+We moved on August 1, 2005; Hurricane Katrina blew through town on August 29, 2005, sending Jennifer and I back home to Northport.
+Through a divine and providential series of events, I went back to the University of Montevallo to pursue my Master's Degree in Education and began my teaching career.

 Jennifer and I have two daughters, Nora and Lila.
 Nora attends Northside Middle, and Lila attends Walker Elementary.